-- 1. Choosing a topic to rap about.
+- Choosing a topic to rap about.
 Ask your teacher what you will be rapping about.
 Your assignment is to spontaneously make up rhymes and lines that relate to this topic. - 2.
 If necessary write out a script or a few lines of your rap.
 Rehearse these lines beforehand. - 3.
 Recording the improvisation.
 When it is your turn to improvise, speak into the microphone clearly and rap a few lines. - 4.
 When your time is up, pass the microphone around to the next student.
 Continuing passing the microphone until all students have improvised. - 5.
-Someone will stop the recording by clicking the master stop button. - 6.
-Mixing the improvisation.
-Since there will be only one recording, your teacher will help the class adjust the volume of the tracks of the improvisation session. - 7.
-Finally, your teacher will help the class mix down the improvisation performance.
-Go to menu> Mix Down To>and select the correct file format (.MP3 or .WAV).
+Someone will stop the recording by clicking the master stop button. - Mixing the improvisation.
+Since there will be only one recording, your teacher will help the class adjust the volume of the tracks of the improvisation session.